bachelor-2014/report/v2/tracking.md

 best of our ability.
 This resulted in the following experiment:

 1. A petri dish is filled with transparent cooking oil
-1. In the cooking oil, 4 different colours of liquid is placed
+1. In the cooking oil, 4 different colours of liquid are placed
-1. The petri dish is placed on the camera
+1. The petri dish is placed on the Plexiglas plate above the camera
 1. The petri dish is slowly turned around its own center, moving droplets from the cameras point of view.
 1. While the droplets move, two of them are tracked individually as they move across the camera and in and out of the view

 From this experiment we see a few interesting things.
 The first thing to mention is that the tracking works, as two colors can be tracked individually and as they move.
-This is somewhat poorly illustrated with images, but
+This is somewhat poorly illustrated with images, but figure
 \ref{fig:experiment_droplet_success} gives an idea about the results.

 \begin{figure}[h]